ArctosDB/documentation-wiki/_documentation/catalog.markdown

 ## Locating Specimens by Identifier

-Each specimen in Arctos receives a single catalog number, along with any number of identifying numbers, often referred to as “Other IDs.”
+Each specimen in Arctos receives a single catalog number, along with any number of identifying numbers, often referred to as "Other IDs."
 There are several ways, each with their own limitations, to search these numbers.
 The data available for searching vary wildly based on what collectors have recorded and what collections have entered.
 Some